Women's Tour Down Under: History

-Women's racing at the Tour Down Under began in 2011 as a series of exhibition criterium races and eventually formed part of the women's National Road Series (2015), with these races variously operating under guises deriving from the parent event's name.
+Women's racing at the Tour Down Under began in the late 2000s as a series of exhibition criterium races in conjunction with the Tour Down Under event (for example, at the 2007 Tour Down Under).
+This eventually formed part of the women's National Road Series (2015), with these races variously operating under guises deriving from the parent event's name.

 In 2016, organisers developed a new UCI-classified event that carried the 'Women's Tour' name, and was ranked as a new UCI 2.2. stage race with international teams invited to compete.
 The event considers the 'Women's Tour Down Under' as having started in 2016.

 Originally called the 'Santos Women's Tour' the first race was won by former Australian Champion Katrin Garfoot.
 From 2018, the race leaders and overall winner are awarded an Ochre Jersey as has been the tradition in the men's event since 2006.
+In 2018, organisers announced that equal prize money would be awarded to the winners of the Tour Down Under and Women's Tour Down Under.

 The three subsequent races were won by Amanda Spratt, and in 2020 Ruth Winder became the first non-Australian and non Mitchelton–Scott (women's team) rider to win the event.

-The race was not held in 2021 or 2022 due to the Covid-19 pandemic.
+The race was not held in 2021 or 2022 due to the COVID-19 pandemic.
 However, an alternative National Road Series stage race was held under the name Festival of Cycling.
 The 2021 edition was won by Sarah Gigante and the 2022 edition was won by Ruby Roseman-Gannon.

 In 2023 the race was elevated to Women's WorldTour level.
 The 2023 edition was won by Australian cyclist Grace Brown.

 In 2023, Stuart O'Grady replaced Kimberley Conte as race director with the addition of two new assistant race directors Annette Edmondson and Carlee Taylor.